-In view of the important role that school and family play in the child's development through a continual exchange and construction of "images" of the child as "son" or "daughter" and as "student", this study aims to evaluate and compare the affective relationships experienced by the child in the family and in the class.
-These dynamics are observed through drawing, an activity that is natural and enjoyable for the child, and a way of communicating the structure of the inner representational world and its affective implications.
+Given the important role that school and family play in the child's development through a continual exchange and construction of "images" of the child as "son" or "daughter" and as "student", this study aims to compare and evaluate the affective relationships experienced by children in the family and in the class.
+These dynamics are observed in drawing, an activity that is natural and enjoyable for the child, and a way of communicating the structure of the inner representational world and its affective implications.

-In particular, identifying significant associations between graphic indexes of family experience and the ability to adapt to the school setting will enhance the value of using drawing (specifically, the Class Drawing) as a means of communication and of opening up to dialog between teacher and student.
+In particular, identifying significant associations between graphic indexes of family experience and the ability to adapt to the school setting will enhance the value of using drawing (specifically, the Class Drawing) as a means of communication and of opening up the dialog between teacher and student.